katedebethune/dgmd_p4/README.md

 11. My effect is TOGGLE applied on this page http://dgmd_p4.kdeb-csci-e15.me/jquery_ui/index.html line number(s) HTML: line 56 JS: lines 36 - 40

-- URL specified above means the EXACT URL where this is located.
-Do not give me the home page URL unless that’s where the effect is located.
-Provide the URL to the about page if that’s where the effect is located.